Luthen Rael: Aftermath

 Luthen telling the information to Kleya leads to her sending a distress signal to Yavin 4.
 Cassian, Ruescott Melshi, and droid K-2SO travel to Coruscant and rescue Kleya from Imperial forces.
 Kleya tells Cassian the information, which involves that the superweapon is linked to an engineer called Galen Erso.
 This leads into the events of Rogue One where Cassian finds Galen's daughter, Jyn Erso, and the two, along with a team, discover and steal the plans for the Death Star.
-Cassian and Jyn die during the mission, and later the plans end up leading to Luke Skywalker destroying the battle station in Star Wars (Note: Later retitled Star Wars: Episode IV – A New Hope) due to a flaw Galen designed in the Death Star.
+Cassian and Jyn die during the Battle of Scarif, and later the plans end up leading to Luke Skywalker destroying the battle station in Star Wars (Note: Later retitled Star Wars: Episode IV – A New Hope) due to a flaw Galen designed in the Death Star.
 In the end, Luthen's covert efforts lay the foundation for the Rebellion and for the destruction of the Death Star, making him a pivotal figure in the Star Wars franchise.

 Reception

 Stellan Skarsgård's portrayal of Luthen Rael has garnered critical acclaim.

-Luthen Rael has been regarded as one of the best, if not the best, characters from the show.
+Luthen Rael has been regarded as one of the best characters from the show.
 Lucas Kloberdanz-Dyck of Collider described him as "the underbelly of the Rebellion, the nasty side that they don't want people to see but is necessary for their success."

 He has been praised for his complexity and nuance, with many praising actor Stellan Skarsgård for bringing gravitas to the role comparable to that of iconic franchise characters such as Luke Skywalker or Han Solo.
 Many claim Skarsgård as the best performance in the show, writing "[he encapsulates] everything Luthen represents and perfectly portraying subtle mannerisms."
 Luthen's monologue in the first-season episode "One Way Out" has been critically acclaimed, with Ben Lindberg of The Ringer cited Luthen's speech as "one of the most affecting sci-fi soliloquies since Rutger Hauer reminisced about tears in rain."

-Many audiences have pointed out comparisons between Luthen and both Vladimir Lenin and Joseph Stalin, which, along the rest of the show, has garnered significant praise for showrunner Tony Gilroy for his further incorporation of historical and contemporary issues into the Star Wars franchise since George Lucas's politically charged prequel trilogy and The Clone Wars animated series.